-The method DEA (DMU) has been extended by Charnes et al. (1978 ??harnes et al. (, 1981)) in order to assess the efficiency of a U.S. federal program for the allocation of resources to schools.
+The method DEA (DMU) has been extended by Charnes et al. (1978, 1981) in order to assess the efficiency of a U.S. federal program for the allocation of resources to schools.
 Via the time, the use of the DEA is widespread in the other public organizations.
 The DEA method gives a score to the efficiency of organizations.

-Banker et al. ??1984) show that the measure of the efficiency in the search for Charnes et al (1978) can be decomposed into two: the technical efficiency and the efficiency of scale.
+Banker et al. (1984) show that the measure of the efficiency in the search for Charnes et al (1978) can be decomposed into two: the technical efficiency and the efficiency of scale.

 The score for the efficiency of each firm is counted by report to a border of efficiency.
 The firms that are located on the border have a score of 1 (or 100%).
-Therefore, the firms that have a lower score to 100% are

-158 located under the Border, and it is impossible to find firms on the border of efficiency.
+Therefore, the firms that have a lower score to 100% are located under the Border, and it is impossible to find firms on the border of efficiency.

 The firms that are located on the border of efficiency are used of peers (or benchmarks) to inefficient firms.
 These peers are attached to the best practice visible.
 Therefore, the method DEA is a technique of benchmarking.
-In another way, the firms that are located under the Border (have a lower score to 100%) have a margin for

-In another way, the firms that are located under the Border (have a lower score to 100%) have a margin f improvement of their performance.
+In another way, the firms that are located under the Border (have a lower score to 100%) have a margin for improvement of their performance.